-In memorandum-directions issued in December 2017, the Presiding Officer has confirmed that Wai 2575 will proceed on a phased and thematic basis, with health related-issues to be heard in stages according to priority.
-Stage One, which is to be held in 2018, will be a targeted inquiry into aspects of primary care.
-The Tribunal has also proposed three potential priorities for Stage Two – namely mental health (including suicide and self-harm), Māori with disabilities, and alcohol and substance abuse.
-The Tribunal is likely to confirm the priorities for Stage Two following joint submissions to be filed by the parties in March 2018, and a judicial conference set down in June 2018 (date to be confirmed) to discuss and confirm relevant planning matters.
+In December 2017, the Presiding Officer confirmed that Wai 2575 will proceed on a phased and thematic basis, with health related-issues to be heard in stages according to priority.
+Stage one (with hearings running from October to December 2018) will inquire into aspects of primary care.
+Stage two will cover three priority areas encompassing mental health (including suicide and self-harm), Māori with disabilities, and issues of alcohol, tobacco, and substance abuse.

 - Rebekah Fistonich (Assistant Registrar)